 The time needed to decompose the sawdust fully depends on different factors, but under the right conditions, most wood shavings can be composted fully in just six months.

 Such conditions include having the right ratio of carbon to nitrogen; browns, like sawdust, have to go along with the greens, like clippings or kitchen waste.

 Proper conditions also mean having the right moisture level in the compost pile.
 It should neither be too dry nor too wet, and it should be consistently turned in order to aerate it.
 This will help encourage the growth of bacteria to break down the organic material.

 That said, there is sometimes a chance that sawdust could take many years to decompose fully.
 This is especially true if sawdust is too rich in carbon or lacking in nitrogen.

 Anything with a carbon-to-nitrogen ratio that is too high will cause it to require a long period of time to be ready to use.

 If you want to produce your compost in less time, you can try introducing more greens, like vegetable scraps or grass clippings, to get the right ratio for your compost.

 Types of Sawdust You Should Avoid Composting

-As stated, sawdust from any kind of tree is good for composting.
-That said, be cautious and mindful of any sawdust that comes from chemically treated wood.
+As stated, sawdust from any kind of tree is suitable for composting.
+But be cautious and mindful of any sawdust that comes from chemically treated wood.

 If you’re using treated wood, you’ll need to take extra steps to ensure such chemicals will work themselves out of the compost before you apply it to your garden.